echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 ### Seller's Functionality
 * Navigation bar
-  * Automatically Change for different role
+  * Automatically Change for different roles
   * Auto hide & display flash message
 * Index Page
-  * Allowing user to view top-selling products
+  * Allowing sellers to view recommended products
-  * Allowing user to view products grouped by shops
+  * Allowing sellers to view sample products grouped by shops
 * Product Management
-  * User can add product to the system
+  * Sellers can add product to the system
-  * User can modify product to the system
+  * Sellers can modify product of the system
-  * User can remove product to the system
+  * Sellers can remove product from the system
 * Order Management
-  * User can view the order in his shop
+  * User can view the orders made in his shop

 ### Characteristic